codingfuture/puppet-cfweb/README.md

     * `upstreamFailTimeout = 0` - fail_timeout for upstream
     * `upstreamZoneSize = 64k' - zone upstreams for consistent hashing

+#### `proxy`

+Must be exclusive app.
+Useful for simple reverse proxy of low capability HTTP host with advanced security features of cfweb module.

+Clients can use TLS with HTTP/2 and require all supported authentication methods.
+Upstream is assumed to be HTTP/1.1 with keepalive support.
+WebSockets upgrade is also supported.

+Example: custom running daemon access and/or network equipment web panel proxy.

+Params:
+* `$upstream` - hash or array of hashes:
+    - `$port` - integer(TCP) or string (UNIX socket)
+    - `$host` - optional IP or hostname
+    - `$max_conns` - optional, see nginx.conf
+    - `$max_fails` - optional, see nginx.conf
+    - `$fail_timeout` - optional, see nginx.conf
+    - `$backup` - optional, see nginx.conf
+    - `$weight` - optional, see nginx.conf
+* `$keepalive = 8` - see nginx.conf

 #### `docker`